 The activities in this unit help children understand the basic concepts in the Disciplinary Core Ideas listed here.
 You can use the following list as a guide for lesson planning.
 These Disciplinary Core Ideas are taken from Grade Band Endpoints in A Framework for K-12 Science Education.
 Additionally, our activities give children opportunities to engage in many of the Science and Engineering Practices and reflect on the Crosscutting Concepts as identified in the Next Generation Science Standards.
 Continue reading Signs of Leaf Eaters – Standards

-Most people use the words “soil” and “dirt” interchangeably, meaning bits of Earth we have to sweep up or wash off.
-But to a scientist, soil is much more than Continue reading Life in the Dirt – Background
+Most people use the words “soil” and “dirt” interchangeably, meaning bits of earth we have to sweep up or wash off.
+But to a scientist, Continue reading Life in the Dirt – Background

 FOCUS: Life abounds in the soil, from plant roots to earthworms to moles and millipedes.
 All these organisms play important roles in the flow of energy and matter through an ecosystem.
 Many soil critters act as decomposers, breaking down plant and animal materials and returning them as nutrients to the soil where other living things may use them again.
 The soil is a rich ecosystem teeming with life in a complex food web.